Updated: April 18, 2023 - 7 min read

 Top 10 Communities for Product Managers

 These communities are not limited to Product Management professionals.
-Rather, they will help you to focus in on your area of expertise, or grow an area of interest.
-Every PM can benefit from being up to date on the latest UX trends, or marketing strategies.
-You might also gain valuable experience and fulfilment from joining a more social cause, such as a community which highlights minorities in product.
+Rather, they will help you to focus on your area of expertise or grow an area of interest.
+Every PM can benefit from being up to date on the latest UX trends or marketing strategies.
+You might also gain valuable experience and fulfillment from joining a more social cause, such as a community that highlights minorities in product.

 Dipping into a little bit of everything will help you be the well-rounded Product Manager every company dreams of!

 We couldn’t not tell you about the largest online community for Product Managers…our community!
 We’re currently 75,000 strong in our Slack Community alone, where we host weekly Ask Me Anything sessions with top PMs.
 You can also stay up to date on the latest events in product, and network with like-minded PMs.

 There’s a job portal for hiring and getting hired, a resume feedback channel, and much more.
 We’ve been inspiring product people from all over the world in the world’s largest community dedicated to product management.
 Thousands of product managers join us to share their wisdom and help to lift each other up, and you could be one of them.

 2. Creative Product Managers

 This LinkedIn group is all about all things product!
 Instead of being bogged down under posts about whether the new iOS update is any good, or questions about how to keep a cactus alive, the focus here is being a great PM!

 The best part about this group is that it’s not just full of aspiring product professionals, but also CEOs, Heads and Directors of Product, and startup founders.
 Rub shoulders with product leaders, hear about new product roles popping up in your industry, and learn how the most influential product teams in the world get things done.
 Ready to start building products with the best?

 With over 70,000 members from all over the world, you can’t go wrong!